Precipitation Downscaling with Spatiotemporal Video Diffusion: Experiments

-Table \ref{tab:quantitative_results} presents a comprehensive quantitative evaluation comparing our method with state-of-the-art baselines and ablations.
-In terms of model nomenclature, OF-Diff is the model that we propose, with OF-Diff-Single being a single-state variant (that only uses precipitation as opposed to OF-Diff, which also uses other states like wind velocity and topography).
-Finally, Swin-IR-Diff (as explained in \ref{subsec:baseline} is an ablation for the optical flow module (details in Appendix \ref{sec:appendix_multich}).
-OF-Diff performs best on three of our four metrics.
-The incorporation of multiple atmospheric inputs yields additional improvement in the metrics compared to using precipitation alone (OF-diff-single).
-Our state-of-the-art video super-resolution baseline, RVRT, performs better on MSE, but worse on CRPS.
-Typically, in climate and weather forecasting, stochastic metrics are more meaningful since they account for the diverse outcomes that are not measured by MSE.
-The swin-IR model emerges as the least effective among the considered models.

-Figure \ref{fig:histograms} compares the ground truth PDF of the three-hourly fine grid precipitation rate (sampling all grid columns across the goal and all 3-hourly samples across the simulated year) with our method and the ablations.
-Our method outperforms the others, with Swin-IR predicting too much extreme precipitation, while RVRT and our ablated model Swin-IR-Diff significantly underestimate extreme precipitation.
-OF-Diff also has the smallest earth-mover distance from the ground truth PDF, and the smallest 99.999th percentile error, which assesses the degree of disagreement for the most extreme events.
+To further assess the spatial fidelity of our downscaling approach, we use the Spatial Autocorrelation Error (SAE) \cite{teufel2023physics}.
+This metric calculates the mean absolute error between the spatial autocorrelation of the predictions and ground truth.
+Low SAE ensures that the spatial patterns and the fine structure in precipitation data are preserved during downscaling, which is critical for accurate climate modeling.

+\paragraph{Qualitative and Quantitative Analysis} \cref{tab:quantitative_results} provides a quantitative evaluation comparing our method with state-of-the-art baselines and ablations.
+Our model (STVD) performs strongly across all metrics, outperforming all baselines.
+We highlight the distributional characteristics in \cref{fig:histograms}.
+Swin-IR overestimates precipitation, while all other baselines underestimate it.
+This discrepancy is undesirable, as poor performance on rare and extreme precipitation events can negatively imapct disaster mitigation policies.
+In contrast, our method closely matches the precipitation distribution, as measured by PE and EMD.

+Using only precipitation as an input (STVD-single) results in slightly worse performance across all metrics, indicating the predictive value of additional inputs.
+In contrast, our ablation model STVD-1, which lacks full sequence information, performs significantly worse, highlighting the importance of temporal attention in our approach.

-Figure \ref{fig:comparison} depicts the performance of our model compared to other baselines on an example of a precipitation feature interacting with mountainous terrain, using a three-hourly succession of plots.
-A cold front (linear feature in the left-most column of plots) impinges on northern California, producing enhanced precipitation first over the coastal foothills and then over the northwest-southeast ridge of the Sierra mountain range in the lower right corner of the images.
-Our model generates high-quality results which preserve most patterns with a high degree of similarity.
-RVRT produces slightly more diffuse precipitation features, while Swin-IR produces slightly more pixelated precipitation features.
-All super-resolution methods add useful detail to the coarse-grid precipitation in the lowest row.
+\cref{fig:comparison,fig:comparison-cal-full,fig:comparison-him} depict the performance of our model compared to other baselines on examples of a precipitation feature interacting with mountainous terrain.
+Our model generates high quality results which preserves most patterns with a high degree of similarity.
+PSRT and RVRT produce slightly more diffuse precipitation features, while Swin-IR produces slightly more pixelated features.